moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

 Given the close collaboration between the PS Project Management and PS Operations [team functions](/handbook/customer-success/professional-services-engineering/#team-functions), please refer to the [PS Operations Wiki](https://gitlab.com/gitlab-com/customer-success/professional-services-group/ps-leadership-team/ps-operations/-/wikis/home) for details on processes related to scheduling, reporting, billing, partner processes, and more.

-### Project plan

-Each PS Engagement will include a Project Plan based on the activities outlined in the Statement of Work (SOW).
-The Project Plan starts in Kantata but may be supplemented by a more detailed Gantt chart, tasks list, or another form of documented plan.
-This plan will follow the process diagram listed above.

 ### Project workflow

 #### Pre-Project Prep